-All of our teachers/tutors have expertise and/or qualifications in SEND.
-As SEND provisions all of our CPD programmes are centred upon SEND.
-Specialist therapists have a range of expertise including, moving and handling, Voice Output technology, Alternative Augmentative Communication, British Sign Language, wheelchair management and postural support, Sensory Integration and Positive Behaviour Support to name a few.
-Many teachers and therapists have additional higher-level qualifications including at a Masters level.
+Our Staff have expertise and qualifications in SEND.
+As SEND provisions, all of our CPD programmes are centred upon SEND.
+Specialist therapists have a range of expertise, including moving and handling, Voice Output technology, Alternative Augmentative Communication, British Sign Language, wheelchair management and postural support, Sensory Integration and Positive Behaviour Support, to name a few.
+Many teachers and therapists have additional higher-level qualifications, including a master's level.

-Parents and carers are asked to contact their child's class team if they wish to talk about any issues regarding their child.
+Parents and carers are asked to contact their child's class team to discuss any issues regarding their child.
 Contact details will be provided in the class newsletters.

-5 Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured
+Information about the expertise and training of staff about children and young people with special educational needs and how specialist expertise will be secured

-All therapists, teachers and teaching assistants receive the following awarenesstraining:
+All therapists, teachers and teaching assistants receive the following awareness training: